ghuh/safealarm/README.md

 It will also send a heartbeat at a configurable time.

+I installed the sensor on the door to a Safe, but it certainly could be applied to other applications.

+Why is this project written in Go?
+Well mostly because I wanted to try out a new language.
+This is my first Go program so be Gentle ;)

 ## Messages

 Event messages can be sent to email addresses using [mailjet](https://www.mailjet.com/).
 All messages will be sent to all emails specified in the config file.